severindupouy/arsenik/qmk/readme.md

 # Arsenik QMK

-This is a generic implementation of the Arsenik layout for QMK keyboards.
+This repository provides:

-**Disclaimer** : This is still relatively new.
-There might be bugs and your keyboard might not be compatible *yet*.
+- `/qmk/keymap`: Generic Arsenik layout files for QMK keyboards

-## How it works
+- `/qmk/generator.sh`: Script to generate and install an Arsenik keymap for your keyboard

-Arsenik-QMK will define a full qmk keymap in a dummy `ARSENIK_LAYOUT` layout definition.
-At compile time, this dummy gets is replaced by the layout definition your keyboard actually uses.
-This means that the keymap will naturally remove unused keys (like the number row on a keyboard with 3 rows) or add no-op to the keys unused by Arsenik on bigger keyboards.
+## Overview

-Ideally, you install it and it just works, but not every keyboards are currently supported.
-If the `ARSENIK_LAYOUT` isn’t defined for your keyboard, it needs to be added at the end of the `arsenik.h` file.
-PRs are welcome, but we will gladly help you if you open an issue ^^
+Arsenik-QMK generates a complete QMK keymap using a dummy `ARSENIK_LAYOUT` definition.
+At compile time, this is replaced with your keyboard's actual layout, automatically adapting to different keyboard sizes and shapes.
+If your keyboard is not yet supported, you can add its layout to `arsenik.h` or open an issue/PR for help.

-Here is a list of all currently supported QMK layouts :
+**Supported layouts:**

 - `LAYOUT_split_3x5_2`
 - `LAYOUT_split_3x5_3`